SillyTavern/SillyTavern-Extras/talkinghead/README.md

 Emotion template lookup order is:

-- The set of custom templates sent by the ST client, read from `SillyTavern/public/characters/yourcharacternamehere/_emotions.json` if it exists.
+- The set of per-character custom templates sent by the ST client, read from `SillyTavern/public/characters/yourcharacternamehere/_emotions.json` if it exists.
 - Server defaults, from the individual files `SillyTavern-extras/talkinghead/emotions/emotionnamehere.json`.
   - These are customizable.
 You can e.g. overwrite `curiosity.json` to change the default template for the *"curiosity"* emotion.
   - **IMPORTANT**: *However, updating SillyTavern-extras from git may overwrite your changes to the server-side default emotion templates.*